How to Make Perfect Snickerdoodle Cookies

 When it comes to baking cookies, a mere minute can make a big difference—so be prepared to act quickly.
 When you see the edges starting to crisp up the cookies begin to look golden.
 Even if you think the middle might still be slightly undone, take them out!
 This will prevent your cookies from drying out and help you achieve snickerdoodle’s signature chewiness.

 Do you have a favorite baking recipe you’d like to share?
-Send in your recipe to firstname.lastname@example.org for your chance to be published.
+Upload it to our app to share it with the community.

 Published on September 24, 2018